Cross-correlating the EMU Pilot Survey 1 with CMB lensing: Constraints on cosmology and galaxy bias with harmonic-space power spectra: Introduction

 In this work we use the Pilot Survey 1 of the Evolutionary Map of the Universe \citep[hereafter EMU PS1,][]{norris2011, EMUPS1} which uses ASKAP at 944MHz, covering a contiguous patch of $\sim 270 \text{ deg}^2$ at a depth of 25-30 $\mu \text{Jy/beam rms (root mean square)}$ and with a spatial resolution of 11-18 $\text{arcsec}$.
 By the end of its operation, EMU will cover the whole of the southern sky.

-As already mentioned, the radio continuum emission mechanism is synchrotron radiation, whose spectrum is a featureless smooth power law.
-The absence of any sharp lines, renders redshift measurements impossible\footnote{Techincally, some sources can have spectral lines and the issue is that any potential frequency information is collapsed down.}.
+As already mentioned, the radio continuum emission mechanism is synchrotron radiation, whose spectrum {typically lacks strong emission or absorption lines which} renders redshift measurements impossible\footnote{Technically, some sources can have spectral lines and the issue is that any potential frequency information is collapsed down.}.
 This results in large uncertainties on the redshift distribution of the galaxy sample and its properties, like the mass of host halos and galaxy bias.
-To shed light on radio sources' clustering properties, one solution is to cross-match with optical sources \citep{Lindsay_2014,Hale18, Mazumder_2022}.
+To shed light on radio sources' clustering properties, one solution is to cross-match with optical sources \citep[{e.g.}][]{Lindsay_2014,Hale18, Mazumder_2022}.

 Radio continuum sources overlap in redshift with the CMB lensing convergence field.
-This probe is sensitive to inhomogeneities of the matter distribution at high redshifts (peaking at $z\sim2$) and at comparable large volumes, making it ideal for cross-correlations with radio galaxies \citep{Ade2013, Allison_2015} and also in the context of de-lensing studies \citep{Namikawa_2016}.
+This probe is sensitive to inhomogeneities of the matter distribution at high redshifts (peaking at $z\sim2$) and at comparable large volumes, making it ideal for cross-correlations with radio galaxies \citep[{e.g.}][]{Ade2013, Allison_2015} and also in the context of de-lensing studies \citep{Namikawa_2016}.
 Previous works on cross-correlation of radio galaxies with CMB lensing include \cite{Smith_2007}, where this combination was used to make the first CMB lensing detection and also \cite{Allison_2015} and \cite{Piccirilli22} to infer the galaxy bias of radio galaxies.
 Furthermore, the first and second data releases of the LOFAR Two-metre Sky Survey (LoTSS; \citealt{Shimwell_2019, Shimwell_2022}) radio catalogues were cross-correlated with CMB lensing from the \textit{Planck} satellite \citep{Planck2020}, in order to constrain the redshift distribution and the galaxy bias of the sample \citep{Alonso2021, Nakoneczny24}.
 These works have also shown that this cross-correlation can lift the degeneracy between the galaxy bias and the amplitude of the matter fluctuations.
 Here, we explore the auto-correlation and the cross-correlation of EMU PS1 with the latest CMB lensing convergence data (PR4) from \textit{Planck} \citep{Carron_2022} to place constraints on the galaxy bias of the sample and on the matter fluctuations amplitude and leave the redshift distribution parameterisation of radio sources with the help of optical surveys for a future work.